A warm welcome!

 3:15 p.m.

-Coffee break and conversations in the HCC
+Coffee break and networking in the HCC

 Participants return from excursions